Exotic Compact Objects with Two Dark Matter Fluids: Combined dark matter compact objects

 \subsection{Incompressible fluid stars}

-In this case we examine a star consisting of two layers of incompressible fluids with densities $\rho_0$ and $\rho_1$.
+In this case we examine a star consisting of two layers of incompressible fluids with densities $\rho_0$ and $\rho_1$ for the core and shell, respectively.
 The density changes at a chosen critical radius denoted by $r_c$.
 Two separate cases are explored in this section (Fig. \ref{star_incomp_P0_fixed}): i) the ratio between the constant densities is fixed to $\rho_1/\rho_0 = 0.5$ while the core-radius $r_c$ is varied; ii) the critical radius is fixed to $r_c = 0.2$ while the ratio of the densities $\rho_1/\rho_0$ is varied.
 To demonstrate the shape of a single pressure profile throughout the star, the central pressure is fixed at $P_c = 1$ and the profiles for the two different cases are presented in Fig. \ref{star_incomp_P0_fixed}.

 The pressure profiles for case i) with a fixed density-ratio and varying $r_c$ is shown on the left of Fig. \ref{star_incomp_P0_fixed} and are continuous throughout the star.
 The slope of the pressure deviates from that of a single fluid star at the chosen values of $r_c$ forming a kink.
 In case ii) with fixed $r_c$ and varying density-ratio $\rho_1/\rho_0$ (r.h.s. of the figure) the slope of the pressure similarly deviates at $r = r_c$, while the magnitude of the slope decreases with dropping ratios $\rho_1/\rho_0$.